arangodb/docs/3.10/aql/advanced-array-operators.md

 | `arr[?
 ALL FILTER <conditions>]`  | `LENGTH(arr[* FILTER <conditions>]) == LENGTH(arr)`
 | `arr[?
 AT LEAST (<number>) FILTER <conditions>]` | `LENGTH(arr[* FILTER <conditions>]) >= <number>`
 | `arr[?]` | `LENGTH(arr[*]) > 0`

+The question mark operator can be used for [Nested search](../arangosearch-nested-search.html) (Enterprise Edition only).